timruhkopf/Codewars/Skyscraper7x7/README.md

   becomes obsolete and on demand computation takes absolute precedence.

+* Efficiency: StrategyStack._update_and_track: early stopping in the update can also pythonically implemented using 'any' in the comparison of the tuple candidate with 'fix'. furthermore, 'remove' call on a list is expensive (as the CrossSolving early stopping attempt displayed) since ordering in update is not important - consider using sets in downtown rather than lists; but ensure, that backtracking_update for loop is ordering safe (e.g. copy?). both 'any' and 'sets' may significantly help improve speed.

+* Efficiency: StrategyStack row- & columnmajor.
+Make Solver choose the more appropriate dimension, depending on the amount of choices left in the respective objects.

 * EXPERIMENTAL.
 The selection procedure for 'medved' can be modified; for those ambigious positions check the count of the 'columnset' candidates - and start selecting from those that have a smaller count (as they are more informative ). choosing the *_row index with the smallest ambigouity in this sense might help in some cases. to determine index